skpr/cognito-auth/README.md

 Two modes of authentication are supported:

 - Cognito User Pool Authentication
-- Google Authentication
+- OpenID Connect Authentication

 ```
   help [<command>...]
     Show help.

-  google login [<flags>]
+  oidc login [<flags>]
-    Logs in a user using their google account.
+    Logs in a user using their oidc account.

   userpool login --username=USERNAME [<flags>]
     Logs in a user to a Cognito Userpool.